ifm/ifm3d/doc/sphinx/content/basic_lib_usage/deserialize/deserialize.md

 For more information on the available deserializer classes for managing different structs of other ifm devices like `O3D`, `O3X`, please refer to the [Python API documentation](https://api.ifm3d.com/latest/_autosummary/ifm3dpy.deserialize.html) or the [C++ API documentation](https://api.ifm3d.com/html/cpp_api/annotated.html).

 The usage of the deserializer is the same for all the buffers mentioned above: create the object, and call the deserialize function.
-Follow the example below for an example on deserializing the `TOFInfoV4` buffer received from buffer_id `TOF_INFO`.
+Follow the example below for an example on deserializing the `TOFInfoV4` buffer received from `buffer_id` - `TOF_INFO`.

 :::::{tabs}
 :::: {group-tab} Python